mrkouchaki/Anomaly-Detection/README.md

-# First Model : RNN Autoencoder for Anomaly Detection in Communication Network
+# First Model : RNN Autoencoder for Anomaly Detection in a Simulated Communication Network

 ## Overview